Preparing For An Earthquake A Complete Preparedness Checklist

 Move away from tall buildings, streetlights, electrical posts, and big trees.
 Stop as quickly as safety permits—pullover and stay inside the vehicle if one is driving his car.

-Don’t drive on bridges or overpasses that are deteriorating.
-If there is a severe medical emergency, send an emergency assistance request through the GPS tracking device or satellite messenger.
+Don’t drive on deteriorating bridges or overpasses.
+If you have a severe medical emergency, send an emergency assistance request through a GPS tracking device or satellite messenger.

-Finally, train the family members on what to expect after an earthquake physically and emotionally.
+Finally, family members should be trained on what to expect physically and emotionally after an earthquake.

 When trapped under debris, do not panic and think of an escape.
 Use a whistle, flashlight, or any gadgets on the body.